lordsarcastic/currency_converter/README.md

 # currency-converter
-A FastAPI application for converting currencies
+A FastAPI application for converting currencies to other currencies